Thus Spoke Zarathustra (1883–1885)

 Lineage

-• Successors: Freud and Jung (depth psychology); Thomas Mann (Doktor Faustus); Heidegger (the late Nietzsche lectures); Sartre and Camus (existentialism); Rilke (the Duino Elegies after this key signature); Kazantzakis (Askitiki, The Last Temptation, Zorba); Foucault and Deleuze (post-structuralism).
+• Successors: Beyond Good and Evil and On the Genealogy of Morals (Nietzsche’s own argumentative reformulations); Freud and Jung (depth psychology); Thomas Mann (Doktor Faustus); Heidegger (the late Nietzsche lectures); Sartre and Camus (existentialism); Rilke (the Duino Elegies after this key signature); Kazantzakis (Askitiki, The Last Temptation, Zorba, and the dissertation that imported Zarathustra into modern Greek thought); Foucault and Deleuze (post-structuralism).